jaelliot/getoutofthathole/saving-money-food.md

 - **Nuts and Seeds**: Purchase hemp seeds, cashews, pistachios, and pumpkin seeds in bulk.
 Look for wholesale options or buy online for better deals.
 - **Berries**: Opt for frozen berries or consider growing your own in your future garden to save more.
 - **Eggs**: Buy directly from a local farm for better prices on free-range eggs if possible.
+- **Smoothie Maker**: Invest in a good quality blender (e.g., Vitamix or Nutribullet) to make nutritious smoothies with fruits, nuts, and seeds.

 ### Lunch
 - **Sandwich Meat and Cheese**: Buying in larger, unprocessed blocks and slicing it yourself can reduce costs.
 - **Bread**: Making your own bread with a bread machine for healthier, customizable options.
+- **Salads**: Grow your own vegetables and herbs to use in salads.
+Consider a salad spinner for easy preparation.

 ### Dinner
 - **Meat and Bones**: Buy in bulk and freeze.
 Consider less popular cuts of meat for savings.
 - **Roots and Vegetables**: Grow your own or buy in season and freeze or can for off-season use.
 - **Thickening Agents**: Bulk purchasing and proper storage.
+- **Pressure Cooker**: An electric pressure cooker (e.g., Instant Pot) can reduce cooking time and energy usage.

 ### Spices, Herbs, and Condiments
 - **Dried and Fresh Seasonings**: Grow herbs in your garden or indoors.
 Buy dried spices in bulk from wholesale suppliers.